UMass-Foundation-Model/Co-LLM-Agents/README.md

 ## News

+**[8/25/2024]**: Updates on the navigation module of agents on the `ThreeDWorld Multi-Agent Transport` environment to fix the navigation issues.

 **[9/4/2023]**: `ThreeDWorld Multi-Agent Transport` no longer provides ground truth segmentation mask in default.
 We implement a vision detection module with a fine-tuned Mask-RCNN model.
 For more details, please read [README](tdw_mat/README.md) in _tdw_mat_.

 **[8/1/2023]**: We provide the VirtualHome Simulator executable we used [here](https://drive.google.com/file/d/1JTrV5jdF-LQVwY3OsV3Jd3r6PRghyHBp/view?usp=sharing).
 If you met `XDG_RUNTIME_DIR not set in the environment` error previously, please check if you are using the new version we provided.